microsoft/query-builder-for-digital-twins/README.md

 | Use Property Selectors | :white_check_mark: | :x: |
 | Use Relationship Selectors | :white_check_mark: | :x: |

-> Note: While not a comparison between the Typed or Dynamic QueryBuilder, it's worth noting that Joins cannot be used when querying the Relationships collection.
+> Note: While not a comparison between the Typed or Dynamic flows, it's worth noting that Joins cannot be used when querying the Relationships collection.
 ___

 ## Change history